tommay76/adad3402/README.md

 an audience member's arms to simulate wings.
 Once the plane gets close enough to other planes, the sound of various instruments can be heard.
 After a period of time, the flocking algorithm align the planes, combining the instruments into a melancholy symphony of sounds.

+The executable file can be found in FlyWithMe/